 The U.S. school system has changed drastically in recent years, and the value of music education has been called into question.
 Thanks to passionate music teachers such as you, the conversation is changing.

-Complete the form to receive a program brochure.
+Complete the form to receive a program brochure and to begin the first step toward submitting an application.

 As a music educator, you are expected to rise to the challenges posed by performance-based learning in the 21st century.
 Are you hitting all the right notes?
 We can help.
 Choose Kent State University for your online music education degree and confidently meet the changes with an open mind.
 Learn how to weave greater flexibility into your curriculum design, measure progress through assessments, bring in more vernacular music experiences and leverage new technologies in your instruction.